-- 221.9 The following are definitions provided for some of the types of space and inventory items: - a.
-Supply Room A room designated specifically for the issuance of tools, parts, and/or supplies, which is staffed on a full time basis over a minimum of one full tour per day. - b.
-Active Storage An area utilized for bulk storage and accessed on a daily basis. - c.
-Exterior Glass.
-Includes both sides of piece of glass, one of which is exposed to the exterior of the structure, i.e. exposed to the weather. - d.
-Interior Glass Includes both sides of a piece of glass neither of which is exposed to the weather.
+221.9 The following are definitions provided for some of the types of space and inventory items:

+b.
+Active Storage - An area utilized for bulk storage and accessed on a daily basis.

+c.
+Exterior Glass • Includes both sides of piece of glass, one of which is exposed to the exterior of the structure, i.e. exposed to the weather.

+d.
+Interior Glass - Includes both sides of a piece of glass neither of which is exposed to the weather.
 (Note: Glass should be claimed only if it is cleaned as a separate component.
 Do not claim glass that is cleaned as part of another cleaning task. e.g., Cleaning lobby door glass and bulletin board glass in lobbies is part of lobby cleaning and, therefore, should not be claimed as glass area.)